 Spirit of Freedom Civil War Program

 This event involves up to 1,500 5th grade students from Indianapolis Public Schools.
 The public is invited to attend as well.
 Please bring a blanket or folding chair to sit on, and a picnic lunch if desired.
-Spirit of Freedom will be cancelled in the event of rain.
+Spirit of Freedom will be canceled in the event of rain.

-Where to meet: Enter 34th St. Gate at 3400 Boulevard Place and follow traffic cones to event site.
+Where to meet: Enter 34th St. Gate at 3400 Boulevard Place and follow traffic cones to the event site.

 - 10:30am - 1:00pm